Otsego residents concerned after dioxin found in 17 private wells in Allegan County

 “There’s a slight panic out there because your neighbor tested hot,” said resident Chris Newland.
 “Now you want to get tested.”

 What scares residents most, he said, is that dioxin has been closely linked to cancer.
-He said it’s linked to autoimmune diseases and reproductive issues.
+He said it’s been connected to autoimmune diseases and reproductive issues.

-“And diabetes, heart disease [too] but the main ones are cancer,” Newland said during an interview on Wednesday.
+“Diabetes, heart disease [too] but the main ones are cancer,” Newland said during an interview on Wednesday.
 “This area, thanks to Mary Zack’s group, has shown that there are tons of cancer clusters in this area.”

-Back in the spring, Zack founded the group Justice for Otsego in an effort to unite individuals in the area who have either battled or died from cancer and wanted to know why.
-By mid-March she discovered through a survey members took that at least 600 people have had cancer in Otsego, where she grew up.
+Back in the spring, Zack founded the group Justice for Otsego in an effort to unite individuals who have been affected by cancer and want to know why.
+By mid-March she discovered, through a survey members took, that at least 600 people have had cancer in Otsego, where she grew up.

 “I’m tired of going to potlucks trying to raise money for people's kids that have a brain tumor because they’re in 6th grade,” Newland said.
 “It’s really sad to pick up a paper and read about some obituary where you knew the person and they died of cancer.”